 In June and July of 1998 and 1999, an aerial survey covered the waters of the western Gulf of Alaska from Cape Suckling to Unimak Island, offshore to the 1,000 fathom depth contour.
-Two types of corrections were needed for these aerial surveys: one for observer perception bias and one to correct for porpoise availability/visibility at the surface.
-The 1998 survey resulted in an abundance estimate for the Gulf of Alaska harbor porpoise stock of 10,489 (CV = 0.115) animals (Hobbs and Waite 2010), which includes a correction factor (1.372; CV = 0.066) for perception bias to correct for animals that were present but not counted because they were not detected by observers.
-Laake et al. (1997) estimated the availability bias for aerial surveys of harbor porpoise in Puget Sound to be 2.96 (CV = 0.180); the use of this correction factor is preferred to other published correction factors (e.g., Barlow et al. 1988, Calambokidis et al. 1993) because it is an empirical estimate of availability bias.
-The estimated corrected abundance estimate from the 1998 survey is 31,046 ( $10,489 \times 2.96 = 31,046$ ; $10,480 \times 2.96 = 0.214$ ) (Hobbs and Waite 2010).
+Two types of corrections were needed for these aerial surveys: one to correct for animals available but not counted because they were not detected by the observers (perception bias) and another to correct for porpoise that were submerged and not available at the surface (availability bias).
+The 1998 survey resulted in an abundance estimate for the Gulf of Alaska harbor porpoise stock of 10,489 porpoise (CV = 0.12) (Hobbs and Waite 2010), which includes a correction factor (1.372; CV = 0.07) for perception bias.
+Laake et al. (1997) estimated the availability bias correction factor for aerial surveys of harbor porpoise in Puget Sound to be 2.96 (CV = 0.18); the use of this correction factor is preferred to other published correction factors (e.g., Barlow et al. 1988, Calambokidis et al. 1993) because it is an empirical estimate of availability bias.
+Applying this correction factor to the 1998 estimate results in a corrected abundance of 31,046 porpoise ( $10,489 \times 2.96 = 31,046$ ; CV = 0.21) for the Gulf of Alaska stock (Hobbs and Waite 2010).

-This latest estimate of abundance (31,046) is considerably higher than the estimate reported in the 1999 stock assessment (8,271; CV = 0.309), which was based on surveys in 1991-1993.
+This latest estimate of abundance (31,046) is considerably higher than the estimate reported in the 1999 stock assessment (8,271; CV = 0.31), which was based on surveys conducted in 1991-1993.
 This disparity largely stems from changes in the area covered by the two surveys and differences in harbor porpoise density encountered in areas added to, or dropped from, the 1998 survey relative to the 1991-1993 surveys.
-The survey area in 1998 (119,183 km2) was greater than the area covered in the combined portions of the 1991, 1992, and 1993 surveys (106,600 km2).
+The survey area in 1998 $(119,183 \text{ km}^2)$ was greater than the area covered in the combined portions of the 1991, 1992, and 1993 surveys $(106,600 \text{ km}^2)$ .
 The 1998 survey included selected bays, channels, and inlets in Prince William Sound, the outer Kenai Peninsula, the south side of the Alaska Peninsula, and the Kodiak Archipelago, whereas, the earlier survey included only open water areas.
 Several of the bays and inlets covered by the 1998 survey had higher harbor porpoise densities than observed in the open waters.
 In addition, the 1998 estimate provided by Hobbs and Waite (2010) empirically estimates the perception bias and uses this in addition to the correction factor for availability bias.
 Finally, the 1998 estimate extrapolates available densities to estimate the number of porpoise which would likely be found in unsurveyed inlets within the study area.
 For these reasons, the 1998 survey result is probably more representative of the size of the Gulf of Alaska harbor porpoise stock.